fischuu/fischuu.github.io/lectures/IntroductionToR/index.md

 ## Hands-On : Tests

-1. Test if the ticket prices differed between class 1 and 3 passangers on Titanic.
+1. Test if the ticket prices differed between class 1 and 3 passengers on Titanic.
 2. Test if the average age on Titanic was larger than 30 (check the help file of t.test in order to choose the right alternative!).

 ---

 ## Hands-On: Hints:

-1. The formula notation doesn't work here, as there is also class 2 passangers on board.
+1. The formula notation doesn't work here, as there is also class 2 passengers on board.
 Create first vectors that contain the values of interest

 ---

 ## Solutions: Tests

-Test if the ticket prices differed between class 1 and 3 passangers on Titanic.
+Test if the ticket prices differed between class 1 and 3 passengers on Titanic.

 ```r
 class1 <- titanic$fare[titanic$pclass=="1"]